Skip links

 Surgical abortion

-All medical procedures carry some degree of risk, but abortion falls into the category of minor surgery and therefore has a very low complication rate.
+All medical procedures involve some degree of risk.
+Abortion is in the category of minor surgeries and, as such, has a very low complication rate.

-We recommend not inserting anything into the vagina for 7 days after the procedure.
+We recommend not inserting anything into the vagina for 7 days after the procedure, so wait a week before having sexual intercourse with penetration.

 Frequently asked questions